pandas-dev/pandas/doc/source/development/contributing.rst

 Working with the code
 =====================

-Now that you have an issue you want to fix, enhancement to add, or documentation to improve, you need to learn how to work with GitHub and the pandas code base.
+Now that you have an issue you want to fix, an enhancement to add, or documentation to improve, you need to learn how to work with GitHub and the pandas codebase.

 .. _contributing.version_control: